What is your full-time job?

 Is this what you thought you might do in college?

 I was an advertising major at Mizzou, but I thought I wanted to emphasize public relations.
 So I took some news classes as these were recommended as good preparation for this field.
 My beat was small college sports, including Central Methodist College and William Jewell College.
 I covered Columbia College basketball.
-My sports editor at the time, Randy Covitz, is now a top sports reporter at the Star.

 How did the news courses help you?